AmeyChoudhary/Casual-Labour-Job-Finder/README.md

 2. available only in major languages like English.

-For employers looking to hire local semi-skilled blue collar workers, it is extremely tedious and difficult for them to get interested blue collar workers
+For employers looking to hire local semi-skilled blue collar workers, it is extremely tedious and difficult for them to get interested blue collar workers.

+The "Casual Labour Job Finder" aims to address all of these problems by offering a toll-free number where job seekers can call and enquire about job vacancies near them, in their vernacular language, as well as employers can use a website to post job openings and get responses for the same

 ## List of commands that can be run using our code and database